 Bond agents are typically regulated by a state's department of insurance, which requires training, work experience and licensure of all individuals employed in the field.
 Several states require bond agents to have a year or more of experience working in a bail bond company prior to being eligible for a licensure examination.
 For this reason, work experience requirements should be fulfilled prior to beginning a training program.

-Because most states require bail bond agents to be licensed, students must first determine whether a school's program conforms to state licensure guidelines.
-While each state has different requirements, most require bond agents to sit for an examination to be licensed.
-As such, a program should prepare students to take the state's exam.
+- Because most states require bail bond agents to be licensed, students must first determine whether a school's program conforms to state licensure guidelines, and while each state has different requirements, most require bond agents to sit for an examination to be licensed.

-Some programs that do not entirely comply with state requirements have established relationships with other schools to ensure a complete program.
-When attending these programs, students must take additional coursework at another school.
-While these combined programs often prepare students for licensure examinations, there may be additional costs associated with taking classes at two different schools.
-Moreover, students may find the length of a program extended due to needing to organize and schedule classes at both schools.
+- Some programs that do not entirely comply with state requirements have established relationships with other schools to ensure a complete program, and when attending these programs, students must take additional coursework at another school.

-Another important factor to consider when choosing a bail bond program is whether it trains bail bond agents or bail enforcement agents.
-The two are different positions with unique training and licensure requirements.
-Bond agents write bond agreements and are not permitted to track and arrest defendants who do not comply with bail agreements or who fail to appear in court.
-While bond agents are trained in the use of firearms, they are not trained in arrest tactics.
+- Another important factor to consider, when choosing a bail bond program, is whether it trains bail bond agents or bail enforcement agents and the two are different positions with unique training and licensure requirements.

-Students should also consider a program's length and schedule.
-Some programs are offered on evenings and weekends, with some class components taken at home or online.
-Depending on the program, students may be able to work while studying.
+- Students should also consider a program's length and schedule, as some programs are offered on evenings and weekends, with some class components taken at home or online.

 Bail Bond Agent Training and Certificate Programs Overview